 We can help you determine which type of guardianship is right for you and the juvenile(s) in question.

 Discuss Guardianship With An Attorney

-If you believe you should be nominated as the juvenile guardian of a minor-aged child in your extended family in southeastern Wisconsin, call Brazil & Benske, LLC, at 414-939-0468 or use our email contact form to request a return phone call from a lawyer.
+If you believe that you should be nominated as the juvenile guardian of a minor-aged child in your extended family in southeastern Wisconsin, call Benske Family Law, at 414-939-0468 or use our email contact form to request a return phone call from a lawyer.